PoorBillyPilgrim/artcrawl-digital-exhibit/README.md

 ---

 ## Setup
+Below is a suggested workflow for obtaining, validating, and processing the user submitted data following the workflow I drafted as I experimented with the various data and media needed to create the prototype.
+In the interest of reducing the workload for IT&D, I would like to manage the intake of data which would

+### Workflow Outline
+Setting up the project for production in three steps:
+1. Acquire, sanitize, and validate student info and media files
+2. Organize student info as a `.json` file
+3. Create copies of student images for different uses within app

+## Student Info and Media Files
+**Summary**: Receive student info and media in such a way that 1) the info can be efficiently validated and sanitized, and 2) the data can easily be converted to a `.json` file.

-### Submission of User Data
+### Form Submission
-Info and assets needed to power the app can be submitted via a Qualtrics survey, for which we've created a [draft](https://gatech.co1.qualtrics.com/jfe/form/SV_6XAsY3VQ5IwQdzD).
+Info and media needed to power the app could be submitted via a Qualtrics survey, for which we've created a [draft](https://gatech.co1.qualtrics.com/jfe/form/SV_6XAsY3VQ5IwQdzD).
 Considerations for data submitted by users includes validating and sanitizing the data, e.g. prevent cross-site scripting.
 Qualtrics provides some basic validation, e.g. setting max length/max characters on text submissions.

-## Assets
+I am open to using an alternative to Qualtrics.
+I recognize that other alternatives may be more efficient and better equpiied at validation and sanititization.

+### Media File Descriptions
 | Media Type        | Extensions        | Use                 | User Submitted? |
 | ----------------- | ----------------- | -------------------- | -------------- |
 | Image - Full Size | .jpeg, .jpg, .png | Slider               | x              |